Bread Dad

 • This vegan bread recipe uses simple ingredients such as bread flour, olive oil & water.
 In contrast, most traditional non-vegan breads contain butter, milk and/or eggs for taste, leavening purposes, etc. Because our vegan bread does not use butter, milk and/or eggs, it contains less saturated fat than many traditional breads made with dairy products & eggs.
 As you probably know, some people try to reduce the saturated fat in their diet for health reasons.

-• You might like to read this Wikipedia article because it shows you how much saturated fat is contained in each type of vegetable oil (i.e. olive oil, canola oil, corn oil, coconut oil, etc.).
+• You might like to read this Wikipedia article because it shows you how much saturated fat is contained in each type of vegetable oil (e.g. olive oil, canola oil, corn oil, coconut oil, etc.).

 • Be careful selecting what sugars to use when making vegan desserts.
 Look for vegan sugars because some “regular” sugars are filtered with bone char.
 For more on this issue, you might like to read the VegNews article “These 6 sugars are totally vegan (not every sugar is)” or the Treehugger article “Is Sugar Vegan?
 The Vegan’s Guide to Sugar“.